subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/messaging.md

 It creates and signs a `MessageToServicedClientRequest` with its body set to the message to B. It prepares and sign `payment authorization` for the message delivery fee, adds it to the message and sends it to SA.

 ### Step 4 - Message Processing
-SA gets the message, verifies the payment authorization, verifies that it serves both A and B and storeד the message to B for delivery next time B connects to it, or alternatively, push it to B if B is online is connected to SA when the message from A is received.
+SA gets the message, verifies the payment authorization, verifies that it serves both A and B and store the message to B for delivery next time B connects to it, or alternatively, push it to B if B is online is connected to SA when the message from A is received.

 :::note
 Note that in this case, SA knows that A and B, both clients it is serving are communicating with each other but not the content of their messages with is private between A and B.